-Do toilet seats come in different sizes?
-The answer is, toilet seats are available in two shapes -- round and elongated.
-Round and elongated toilet seats do have sizes and can be sized to fit your toilet bowl with a little effort.
+No. Toilet seats come in different sizes and shapes.
+Toilet seats are available in two shapes for different toilet bowls-- round and elongated.
+Round and elongated toilet seats do have sizes and can be sized to fit your toilet seats with a little effort.
 If you want accurate sizing don't eyeball it and guess.
-Guessing is how you get the wrong size, a toilet seat you can’t take back after purchase, and regret.
-You'll need a tape measure to accurately do this, which you can find at your local hardware store.
+Guessing is how you get the wrong size, all toilet seats are not the same size.
+You'll need a tape measure to accurately do this, trust me there are some odd shaped toilet seats, which you can find at your local hardware store.

 For children.
 There are also sizing options for toddler sized toilet seats.
 These can vary from a little more than 14, 15, and 16 inches in length.
 This is great for toddlers who are learning to use the potty and parents who are teaching their toddlers.
 Seats that fit toddlers are great for their safety because it helps prevent them from falling into the toilet, and has a fit that will keep their hands away from the inside of the bowl.